News

 Center: Ai Tsuchida

 The number of people who sympathize with my idea has increased in Shionogi.
-Then, we launch a maternal and child health support project in partnership with the international NGO World Vision.
+Then, we launch a maternal and child health support project in partnership with World Vision Japan.

 Cooperation with employees in the Mother to Mother SHIONOGI Project